 From any point in the conversation, the bot needs to know where to go next.
 If a user writes, “I’m looking for new pants,” the bot might ask, “For a man or woman?”
 The user may type, “For a woman.”
 Does the bot then ask about size, style, brand, or color?
 What if one of those modifiers was already specified in the query?
 The possibilities are endless, and every one of them has to be mapped with rules.

 Bots are getting smarter

 A simple bot might only be programmed with a few specific responses, like our hypothetical temperature bot.
-But a truly conversational bot needs to possess artificial learning abilities.
+But a truly conversational bot needs to possess artificial learning abilities and more developed intents.
 The more these bots interact with humans, the “smarter” they get.
 These “smart bots” converse by using different algorithms to solve problems.

 Back to our earlier example, if a bot doesn’t know the word trousers and a user corrects the input to pants, the bot will remember the connection between those two words in the future.
 The more words and connections that a bot is exposed to, the smarter it gets.
 This process is similar to that of human learning.
 Our capacity for memory and synthesis is part of what makes us unique, and we’re teaching our best tricks to bots.

 Humans communicate in natural language.
 It’s a blend of taught, learned, and invented phonemes mashed together to form meaning.
 It’s not perfect.
 In fact, a lot of the time, it doesn’t even make sense—just look at the long list of homophones, homonyms, and homographs in English.